 Whichever technique you use, it’s important to make sure it’s a thin layer that does not touch the skin under the nail as this will gather and most likely chip off taking some of the colour coat with it or leaving the free edge with no protection which will lead to premature chipping.

-Excessive filing of the nails leaves the natural nail bed thin and weak, and not a good platform for Shellac.
-If the nails have been filed down too thin, the Shellac will not bond well to the natural nail and lifting can occur.
+Excessive filing of the nails leaves the natural nail bed thin and weak, and not a good platform for Gel Polish.
+If the nails have been filed down too thin, the Gel will not bond well to the natural nail and lifting can occur.

 When the nail is thin and weak, it is much more flexible and allows the enhancement product to bend more.
 When flexed excessively, enhancements can get small hairline fractures that lead to breakage and tiny cracks that can get bigger over time.
 Very thin nails can also allow enhancement products to possibly seep through the nail plate and onto the nail bed causing allergic reactions.